top of page

 What will they learn?

-Students select and research a problem related to the competition topic.
+Students select and research a San Antonio-specific problem related to the competition topic.
 Their research will likely include STEM topics, and may also include entrepreneurship, civics, policy or other topics.
-Using a template we provide, they'll share research results and recommend a strategy, product, or service using a pitch template we provide.
+Using a template we provide, they'll share research results and recommend a strategy, product, or service.
 Students will also learn a lot about what it means to live in and develop a smart city.

 What's the benefit for teachers?